Chapter 24: Making up new cases

 European Patent Files

-In order to check whether a European patent file already exists, you should check the patents register (OPTICS).
+In order to check whether a European patent file already exists, you should check the patents register (COPS).
 Use the DIS FUL function.

 If the patents register shows the entry “file raised”, this means that a file has been made up.
 You should send for the patent file from Nine Mile Point by emailing PDD Filestore.